 In general we learned a lot in this class.
 The overall ability to use the AT Mega 328PB allowed us to understand another embedded system of an Arduino.
 This ability to focus on what is needed, as we already learned how to effectively program one board, helped us quickly and effectively solve the other board.
 Not only did we do one board, but we did two Arduino board integration with the AT Mega to solve the problem we had at hand.
-A more powerful micro-controlled was needed as we ran out of IO pins on the Arduino, but the foundation would be the same if we switched to a PI or used a more detailed AT mega board with larger IO Pins.
+A more powerful micro-controller was needed as we ran out of IO pins on the Arduino, but the foundation would be the same if we switched to a PI or used a more detailed AT mega board with larger IO Pins.
 The foundation of Assembly in this source built the code awareness to understand libraries and even begin able to make our own on our computer to effectively create a unique system or objects.

 The code used in the Arduino outlet was not overly complicated as the foundations were similar except with a different IDE and the C programming was easier to use.
 The ATmega was used as a motor controlled allowing for a simple call then react(slave action) operation for us to effectively use a motor to cool an area that was above the ambient conditions in the surrounding area per the DHT temperature sensor.